 One of the best reasons to visit India and Chennai, in particular, is the amazing Halal food that's available all around.
 But if you were ever having trouble finding nearby Halal food in Chennai, you don't even have to worry because you will have a plethora of delicious vegetarian food options!

 Since the majority of Indians, especially in the south, are vegetarians, you won't have trouble finding Muslim-friendly food on your travels.
 But that doesn't mean that vegetarian food is the consolation prize when there's no other choice.
 In fact, Indian vegetarian food is some of the most delicious you'll find in the world.
-With the deep, rich curries of the North, to the crispy rice-flour dosas of the south, any meat-eater is bound to be satisfied and craving for more!
+From the deep, rich curries of the North, to the crispy rice-flour dosas of the south, any meat-eater is bound to be satisfied and craving for more!

-Chennai is the capital of Tamil Nadu, so of course, when in the Tamil Nadu, eat as they do!
+Chennai is the capital of Tamil Nadu, so of course, when in Tamil Nadu, eat as they do!
 Food from Tamil Nadu is known to be one of the healthiest in the world.
 Comprised of dishes made of rice and gram flours, as well as gravies that are full of not only vegetables but spices that are good for the body.
 And let's not forget the ghee; lots of delicious, fragrant ghee (clarified butter), that makes anything better!

 Here's where you can find mouthwatering South Indian vegetarian food in Chennai: